Out-of-phase oscillation between superfluid and thermal components for a trapped Bose condensate under oscillatory excitation: Abstract

 \section{Abstract}

-The vortex nucleation and the emergence of quantum turbulence induced by oscillating magnetic fields, introduced by \cite{Henn2009,Henn2009a}, left a few open questions concerning the basic mechanisms causing those interesting phenomema.
+The vortex nucleation and the emergence of quantum turbulence induced by oscillating magnetic fields, introduced by Henn~E~A~L, {\it et al.} 2009 ({\it Phys.
+Rev. A} \textbf{79} 043619) and Henn~E~A~L, {\it et al.} 2009 ({\it Phys.
+Rev. Lett.} \textbf{103} 045301), left a few open questions concerning the basic mechanisms causing those interesting phenomema.
 Here, we report the experimental observation of the slosh dynamics of a magnetically trapped $^{87}$Rb Bose-Einstein condensate (BEC) under the influence of a time-varying magnetic field.
 We observed a clear relative displacement in between the condensed and the thermal fraction center-of-mass.
 We have identified this relative counter move as an out-of-phase oscillation mode, which is able to produce ripples on the condensed/thermal fractions interface.
-The out-of-phase mode provides good evidences of a mechanism involved in the vortex nucleation and evolution when excited by time dependent magnetic fields.
+The out-of-phase mode can be included as a possible mechanism involved in the vortex nucleation and further evolution when excited by time dependent magnetic fields.